awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/container-product-getting-started.md

 For container\-based products with contract pricing, you use the AWS License Manager to associate licenses with your product\.

-For more information about integrating with AWS License Manager, see [Contract pricing with AWS License Manager](container-license-manager-integration.md)\.
+For more information about integrating with AWS License Manager, see [Contract pricing for Container products with AWS License Manager](container-license-manager-integration.md)\.

 ## Adding a new version of your product<a name="container-add-version"></a>